keotl/jivago/docs/reflection/index.rst

 Parametrized annotations can only defined using the decorator-style syntax.
 To create a new parametrized annotation, use the ``@ParametrizedAnnotation`` decorator on a function which returns a pass-through function.
 (See the example below.)

-**When using the parametrized annotation, all parameters should be passed as keyword arguments.
-An unnamed argument will be saved in the dictionary as "value".**
+**Unnamed argument will be saved in the dictionary with the declared parameter name as the key.**

 .. literalinclude:: parametrized_annotations.py
    :language: python